NatC02/quiet-dynamic-cafe/README.md

 Built with R3F.

-A cafe scene with sun lighting rotational sun lighting for simulated day / night cycle.
+A cafe with sun rotational sun lighting for a simulated day / night cycle.